ElderBrainTV/Python-Package-Manager/README.md

 ```
 5.The GUI window will appear, allowing you to select packages for upgrade, choose upgrade mode, and perform backup and restore operations.

 ## Logging

-The application logs events and errors to the app.log file in the repository.
+The application logs events and errors to the `app.log` file in the repository.
 You can refer to this log file for troubleshooting or debugging purposes.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT LICENSE.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).